PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Tank Movement

-So now that our tank is setup its time we started having it actually do something.
+So now that our tank is set up, it's time we started having it actually do something.
 Our movement is going to be very simple and we are going to take advantage of Unity’s input-axis controls so we don’t have to code results for each button-press.

 For input-axis we can get a simulated joy-stick reading for WASD or the arrow keys, along with analog axis from a game-pad or controller.
-We will be using the vertical axis for forward/back movement and the horizontal for rotation.
+We'll be using the vertical axis for forward/back movement and the horizontal for rotation.

 This of course will only occur for our player tank, so all this code will go inside an if-statement to check if this tank is the player tank.
 And all of this will go in the *Update()* method: